abonzini/ODLBoardGame/CardDatabase/CardData/readme.md

 These define a card's "effects".
 The two types are:

 - **Triggers:** These will trigger when something happens globally, outside of the card's control.
 For example cards that are designed as "At the end of turn do X", or "When a player does X, this card does Y".
-- **Interactions:** Effects that are activated when somethign happens with a card.
+- **Interactions:** Effects that are activated when something happens with a card.
 For example, a card that does something when taking damage, or when played.
-Most skills will have interactions as they will have effects when played.
+Skills will have interactions only as they don't persist after it's effect resolves.

 The way to define them on a card is with the same syntax, adding ```Interactions``` or ```Triggers``` effect.
 They are defined in json as a dictionary.